 If you plan to spend time outside in your yard or garden, or if you have children or pets who will be spending time outside, you may want to educate yourself about tiny little insects called chiggers.
 If you have an infestation of these, you may find yourself dealing with some very uncomfortable, terribly itchy bites.
 In fact, these bites can be so excruciating that a visit to the doctor is sometimes necessary to find relief since the symptoms of chigger bites can last up to a week or more.

 - Chiggers are the larvae of mites: Mites are very small arthropods closely related to ticks.
 Where most mites are agricultural crop pests, some types are parasitic on humans.

-Adult mites will overwinter deep inside soil and will emerge in the springtime to lay their eggs.
+- Adult mites will overwinter deep inside soil and will emerge in the springtime to lay their eggs.
 After hatching, these mite larvae chiggers, will feed for several days before falling off their host and developing into nymphs.
 They will then grow into mature mites.

 - The most common areas for chiggers to bite a human are places on the body where the skin is thin and there are wrinkles and folds, places such as the groin, armpits, and the fold behind the knees.
 Ankles and areas where clothing compresses the skin are other favorite spots for chiggers to feed.

-According to popular belief, chiggers burrow into the skin and remain there.
-But this is not the case.
-Chiggers actually bite by inserting its feeding structure and mouthparts into the skin.
+- People often believe chiggers burrow into the skin and remain there, but this is not the case.
+Chiggers actually bite by inserting their feeding structure and mouthparts into the skin.
 Enzymes are then injected which destroys the tissue and hardens the area, causing a feeding tube called a stylostome to form.
 With this tube, the chigger can feed on the skin for a few days, unless they are disturbed.

 Being bitten by chiggers can be an extremely unpleasant experience.
 Chigger bites cause reddish welts to form, within 24 hours of being bitten, and they are accompanied by a nasty red rash and intense itching.
 These bites sometimes look like blisters, or raised red bumps on the skin.
 Sometimes medical attention is necessary when bites are so itchy that scratching causes infection to occur.
 Take note that although these creatures can cause intense discomfort for several days, they are not known to transmit any diseases, and are not considered vectors for viruses.

 If you prefer to not have to worry about chiggers and the horribly itchy condition that they cause, consider reaching out to Rottler Pest & Lawn Solutions for help.
 Here at Rottler Pest & Lawn Solutions, we can help you control pests in your lawn, including chiggers.
 Our pest specialists draw from the latest advancements in pest technologies to kill fleas, ticks, mosquitoes, and chiggers so that your backyard is a safer place to be.